bentomas/node-async-testing/README.md

     node test-suite.js --help

-**node-async-testing** also comes with a command line script that will run all test files in a specified directory.
-To use the script, make sure **node-async-testing** has been installed properly and then run:

-    node-async-test tests-directory

-Or you could give it a specific file to run:

-    node-async-test tests-directory/test-suite.js

-It takes the same arguments as can be used on an individual file above.
-Check out `node-async-test --help` for the complete list of options.

-The advantage of using the `node-async-test` command is that its exit status will output the number of failed tests.
-This way you can write shell scripts that do different things depending on whether or not the suite was successful.
+**node-async-testing** can run multiple files at once this way, because of `process.ARGV`:

+    node test-suite.js test-suite2.js

+For example, you can run all the tests in the `test` directory by saying:

+    node test/*

+With this arrangement, **node-async-testing**'s `run` method will exit the process when done with the number of tests that didn't succeed.
+See `lib/running.js` for more details or if you want to disable that.

-If you want to organize your tests in a different manner and not have them organized by file you are going to have to write your own test runner.
+If you want to organize your tests in a different manner and not have them organized by file, you are going to have to write your own test runner.
 See `runSuite()` in `lib/async_testing.js` for more details.

 Web Test Runner